WmeldrumU/meldrum_website/_projects/WebGLRaytracer.md

 ---
 title: WebGL Raytracer
 image: /assets/images/RayTracer.png
-description: Software-based raytracing program that can run on any web browser.
+description: Software-based raytracing program that can run on any modern web browser.
 User can interact with camera, lighting, and scene objects as well as toggle between rasterization, raytracing, or hybrid rendering.
 date: 2021-05-31
 layout: post
 ---

-**Software-based raytracing program that can run on any web browser.
+**Software-based raytracing program that can run on any modern web browser.
 User can interact with camera, lighting, and scene objects as well as toggle between rasterization, raytracing, or hybrid rendering.**

 Project for CS 4600 (Intro to Computer Graphics).
 Not only was this a lesson in ray tracing, but deffered rendering as well.
 As some of you may know, OpenGL does not support ray tracing.
 Because of this, you have to "hack" the graphics pipeline by drawing a quad or tri over the camera viewport and implementing ray tracing through the fragment shader.